 Arabian Nights Village

 Hidden in the sand dunes, Arabian Nights Village is a must-see destination.
-The only way to arrive is on dune buggies through the sand hills as it's in the dessert.
+The only way to arrive is on dune buggies through the sand hills as it's in the desert.
 The first sight of the village is of authentic looking huts with a pool and palm trees.
 It's a hidden gem full of fun local activities, including: camel riding, sand boarding, henna tattoos and belly dancing.
 Its immersive private dining experience allows you to sit on the floor and eat Arabic food.

 Butcher & Still